The Complete Guide to Magnesium Forms: 8 Types Compared by Bioavailability, Use Case, and Evidence

 Beyond the high-volume forms, three specialized magnesium salts address specific physiological goals.
 None has the research depth of glycinate or citrate, but each has a plausible mechanism and an appropriate use case.

 Magnesium taurate combines magnesium with the amino acid taurine.
 Taurine independently has been studied for cardiovascular function, including blood pressure regulation and cardiac muscle stability.
-Some practitioners favor magnesium taurate specifically for cardiovascular support goals, reasoning that the taurine contribution adds a second mechanism beyond magnesium's direct role in vascular smooth muscle relaxation.
-Research on the combination specifically is limited; most evidence supports taurine and magnesium independently rather than the chelated form.
+The rationale for combining the two as magnesium taurate was proposed on mechanistic grounds (McCarty, 1996) — a hypothesis paper, not a clinical trial.
+Some practitioners favor magnesium taurate for cardiovascular-support goals on that reasoning, but controlled human trials of the chelated form specifically are lacking; the available evidence supports taurine and magnesium independently rather than the combination.

 Magnesium orotate uses orotic acid — an intermediate in pyrimidine nucleotide synthesis — as the chelating molecule.
 It has been studied in the context of exercise performance and cardiac function, with some older European trials examining it in patients with heart failure as an adjunct to standard care.
 Modern clinical data on magnesium orotate is limited, and it tends to be significantly more expensive than other forms.
 Its appropriate use case is narrow: individuals specifically interested in the orotic acid co-molecule, typically for exercise performance or cardiac support, under practitioner supervision.

 All three forms are acceptable alternatives to glycinate when their specific co-molecule provides additional rationale for the individual's health goals.
-They are not superior general-purpose magnesium supplements.
+They are not superior general-purpose magnesium supplements, and the evidence for their form-specific benefits is limited and largely mechanistic.

 Magnesium Sulfate (Epsom Salt) and Chloride: Topical Forms and Their Limitations